 This notice describes how health information about you may be used or disclosed by Planned Parenthood Southwest Ohio Region and how you can access this information.

-Effective Date Of This Notice: April 14, 2003
+Effective Date of This Notice: September 01, 2013

 PLEASE REVIEW THIS NOTICE CAREFULLY

 We understand that health information about you and your healthcare is personal.
 We are committed to protecting health information about you.
 We will create a record of the care and services you receive from us.
 We do so to provide you with quality care and to comply with any legal or regulatory requirements.
 This Notice applies to all of the records generated or received by Planned Parenthood Southwest Ohio Region, whether we documented the health information, or another doctor forwarded it to us.

 This Notice will tell you the ways in which we may use or disclose health information about you.
 This Notice also describes your rights to the health information we keep about you, and describe certain obligations we have regarding the use and disclosure of your health information.